mozilla/miracle/docs/api.rst

 API
 ===

-The contextgraph service provides two API endpoints.
+The miracle service provides two API endpoints.
 One to share your data with and upload it to the service.
 Another one to ask the service to forget and delete all data about you.